Living Legends: Barb Smoot

 If you want to learn more about the work she and WELD are doing to better our community, head to their website.

 This Black History Month, we’re celebrating the history makers who throughout their careers have served as leaders and role models in the Columbus community.
-Tune in each week for new interviews, and follow us on social media for more inspiration from our Living Legends.
+Follow us on social media for more inspiration from our Living Legends.